fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip6.html.markdown

 * `src_filter` - Source IP6 filter (x:x:x:x:x:x:x:x/x).
 Separate addresses with spaces.
 The structure of `src_filter` block is documented below.
 * `extip` - (Required) IP address or address range on the external interface that you want to map to an address or address range on the destination network.
 * `mappedip` - (Required) Mapped IP address range in the format startIP-endIP.
+* `nat_source_vip` - Enable to perform SNAT on traffic from mappedip to the extip for all egress interfaces.
 * `arp_reply` - Enable to respond to ARP requests for this virtual IP address.
 Enabled by default.
 * `portforward` - Enable port forwarding.
 * `protocol` - Protocol to use when forwarding packets.